Kodak S-1 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the S-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Both the S-1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The A7R III was replaced by the Sony A7R IV, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Kodak S-1 and the Sony A7R III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.